-At the time I’m writing this, I’ll be traveling to France in a couple of weeks to meet up with my love, Christine, who is already there.
+At the time I’m writing this, I’ll be traveling to France in a couple of weeks, culminating in a week at Paris Disneyland, to meet up with my love, Christine, who is already there.
 (This post is pre-scheduled to appear after I arrive, so as not to spoil the surprise.
 Shhhhh!)
-We have a lot scheduled, but will also have some downtime. … Continue reading Making Travel Games
+We have a lot … Continue reading Making Travel Games

 The story of Spell Saga, a tabletop novel, is long, twisty, and goes back to 2013.
 You might say it’s a bit of a… saga.
 The fancy “zero edition” cards arrived earlier this year, and I figured I do a little something nice to preserve them.
 I threw them in card sleeves (blue = deck … Continue reading Laser-Cut Spell Saga Boxes